Research Fellow, Melbourne Graduate School of Education

 About the role

-As the successful candidate for the Research Fellow position, you will hold a PhD in Sociology or Education and be able to demonstrate:
+As the successful candidates for the Research Fellow positions, you will hold a PhD in Sociology or Education and be able to demonstrate:

 - Capacity to travel locally and interstate for purposes of recruitment and data collection.

 - Maximise your benefits through our Salary Packaging scheme;

 - Flexible family friendly policies, providing generous leave and working conditions;

 - Working for one of Australia's top Universities;

 - Growing your expertise and innovative thinking in an environment that leaves an impact; and

 - The opportunity to work in a culturally rich environment.

 The University is a vibrant campus.
 We have well established clubs and networks giving the opportunity to engage and collaborate with other staff around the University.
 We strive to create an environment where staff and students promote culturally inclusive behaviour and activities, ensure cultural differences are heard and explored, and actively seek to learn from other cultures.